Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Results and Analysis

 \subsection{Main Results}

-The Pass@1 results are presented in Table~\ref{tab:pass-1}.
-When trained without an entropy loss, LTE outperforms the baselines with the highest average score across six benchmarks.
-With the help of entropy loss which brings better exploration, the power of LTE is further amplified, with \textbf{+6.38} and \textbf{+1.73} average improvements over GRPO with extra rollouts on the two LLMs.
-These confirms that with the hint based on the LLM's own trial and error, LTE brings effective guidance in the extra rollouts and successfully yields a superior final policy after the training process.
-On the contrary, merely performing vanilla extra rollouts, which makes no use of existing experience of trial and error, only brings marginal (sometimes even negative) improvement to GRPO, demonstrating the limitations of simple rollout scaling.
+Table~\ref{tab:pass-1} presents the Pass@1 results.
+When trained without an entropy loss, LTE outperforms GRPO and GRPO$_\text{Extra}$ with \textbf{+4.94} and \textbf{+5.22} average improvements on the two LMs across the six benchmarks.
+This confirms that with the hint based on the LM's own trial and error, LTE brings effective guidance in the extra rollouts and successfully yields a superior final policy after the training process.
+On the contrary, merely performing vanilla extra rollouts, which makes no use of existing experience of trial and error, only brings marginal (even negative) improvement to GRPO, demonstrating the limitations of simple rollout scaling.

+With the help of entropy loss, which brings better exploration, the power of LTE$\dag$ is further amplified, which exhibits the highest average scores across the six benchmarks among all the compared methods.
+It is noteworthy that LTE$\dag$, without any explicit external guidance, even performs better than LUFFY, which requires reasoning traces from stronger models, with an average gain of \textbf{+2.66} points.

-Table~\ref{tab:pass-k} presents the Pass@k results which focus on the exploration upperbound to a certain degree.
-Without entropy loss, the vanilla GRPO, improving sampling efficiency towards correct paths and limiting the LLM's exploration capability~\cite{limit-of-RLVR}, exhibits a decreased Pass@k performance compared with the base model.
-Performing vanilla extra rollouts also fails to effectively break the spell.
-However, LTE, even without entropy loss, improves the average Pass@k scores by \textbf{+2.79} and \textbf{+1.00} for the two base models.
-With the help of entropy loss, LTE unlocks higher exploration upperbound, with \textbf{+12.66} and \textbf{+4.50} improvements over the two base models respectively.
-This proves that, as a post-training recipe, LTE does not hurt the performance upperbound, and even actively enhances the LLM's exploration capability.
+Table~\ref{tab:pass-k} presents the Pass@k results which focus on the exploration upper bound (to a certain degree).
+Compared with the base model, GRPO and GRPO$_\text{Extra}$ improve Pass@k relatively marginally.
+For instance, the latter brings improvements of \textbf{+2.39} and \textbf{+3.87} for the two base models, respectively.
+On the contrary, LTE significantly enhances exploration with \textbf{+7.30} and \textbf{+13.91} higher Pass@k scores for the two LMs, which are \textbf{3.1×} and \textbf{3.6×} of the improvements provided by GRPO$_\text{Extra}$.
+Furthermore, LTE$\dag$ unlocks a higher exploration upper bound, with \textbf{+13.23} and \textbf{+14.71} improvements over the two base models, outperforming all the compared baselines including DAPO (by \textbf{+4.40} on average) and LUFFY (by \textbf{+1.79} on average) which either explicitly encourage exploration or utilize guidance of external gold reasoning traces.

+Note that we run the exact training scripts provided by~\citet{ReLIFT} and~\citet{EvoCoT} but get relatively poor results for ReLIFT and EvoCoT.
+We attribute these to the issue of compatibility of foundation models and leave the investigation of the underlying causes for future work.

-Combining the Pass@1 and Pass@k results, we conclude that with the guidance from the LLM's own behavior only, LTE encourages both exploitation and exploration during the RLVR process and unlocks higher performance without any external expert guidance.
+Combining the Pass@1 and Pass@k results, we conclude that, with the guidance from the LM's own behavior only, LTE encourages both exploitation and exploration during the RLVR process and unlocks higher performance without any explicit external expert guidance.